Score Optional Sections

 Compliance 1 pt 0 pts N/A

-At least one Transition Activity/Service is based on the individual’s areas of need that reasonably enables the student to meet their postsecondary goals.
+At least one Transition Activity/Service is based on the individual’s areas of need that reasonably enables the student to meet their postsecondary goals/vision.

 Comments

-Transition Activities/Services are individualized and aligned to the student's current transition vision in all areas and targets barriers and underdeveloped skills.
+Transition Activities/Services are age-appropriate, individualized, and aligned to the student’s current transition vision in all areas and targets barriers and underdeveloped skills.

 Comments